 Or let’s say I’m going to the library, I would have many other considerations: Should I run this errand too?
 Will it be on the way?
 Maybe I could go to another library so that I can run this errand.
 Oh, what books do I want to borrow?
 Let me check the library catalog first.

 There are endless things to consider and too many perspectives to look at.
+We INFJs have a tendency to overthink our own decisions, second-guessing ourselves and questioning whether we are making the right choices.

-Overthinking prevents us from taking action.
+But overthinking prevents us from taking action.

-The time we spent on planning might be more than the time we needed to take the action.
+The time we spent on planning might be more than the time we needed to take action.
 Simple things like going out could take me more than 30 minutes of planning and in the end, I might not go out after all the planning.
 Analyzing and planning can be good.
 But not so much when it comes to deciding unimportant things such as where to eat, what to wear, and how to go somewhere.

-Random Repetitive Thoughts
+2. Random Repetitive Thoughts

 If you listen and observe your thoughts, you might find that most of your thoughts are the same.